 Alaska Native Corporations were established in 1971 when the United States Congress passed the Alaska Native Claims Settlement Act (ANCSA).
-ANCSA was designed to settle land and financial claims made by Alaska Natives and provided for the establishment of 13 Regional Corporations and over 200 Village Corporations to administer those claims.
+ANCSA was designed to settle land and financial claims made by Alaska Natives and provided for the establishment of 13 Regional Corporations and more than 200 Village Corporations to administer those claims.
 Many of the Village Corporations have merged with other Village Corporations or into their parent Regional Corporation since that time.
-ANCSA Corporations are 'for profit' entities.
-Both Regional (with the exception of The 13th Regional Corporation) and Village Corporations have selected land in and around native villages throughout the state in proportion to their enrolled populations.
+ANCSA Corporations are for profit entities.
+Both Regional (with the exception of the 13th Regional Corporation later established for Alaska Natives living outside Alaska) and Village Corporations have selected land in and around Native villages throughout the state in proportion to their enrolled populations.
 Most of these lands have been conveyed to the ANCSA Corporations; however, some selected lands remain under federal ownership.
 In most cases, only surface rights have been conveyed to Village Corporations.
 Regional Corporations own the subsurface rights of both their own conveyances and of those of the Village Corporations.